red-hat-storage/ceph-test-drive-bootstrap/docs/Module-3.md

 $ s3cmd ls s3://s3-bucket
 ```

-> All done !!
+> **All done !!
 Great !!
+We have reached to end of Module-3.
 In this module you have learned to use Ceph cluster as object storage using S3 and Swift APIs.
-You application will use the same procedure to storage objects to Ceph cluster.
+You application will use the same procedure to storage objects to Ceph cluster.**